Job title Football Development Manager

 Talk us through some of your roles and responsibilities?

-No day is the same: one day I could be in the BUCS office, next day I could be at Wembley, next day I could be visiting a university or might even swing by St Georges Park for a meeting.
+As a football development manager no day is the same: one day I could be in the BUCS office, next day I could be at Wembley, next day I could be visiting a university or might even swing by St Georges Park for a meeting.
 Day to day, this role is about building relationships and partnerships and delivering outcomes through them to enhance the student experience through sport (football) and to raise the profile of university football.

 Sounds like a dream job!